obapluto-ob/phase-1-stop-watch-applictation./README.md

 3. Use the **Pause Interval** and **Resume Interval** buttons to control the timer.
 4. Click the **Stop Interval** button to stop and reset the timer.
 5. The current cycle and total cycles are displayed during the timer.
-6. When all cycles are completed, a flashing "Time's Up!" message will appear.
+6. When all cycles are completed, a flashing "Time's Up!" message will appear, and a sound notification will play.

 ## Project Structure